yourincomehome/awesome-passive-income/README.md

 - [Printify](https://printify.com/) - Printify is a transparent print on demand network, instantly connecting merchants to major Print Providers worldwide.
 ## E-Learning
 ### Online
+- [Pluralsight](https://pluralsight.com) Pluralsight, Inc. is an online education platform that offers a variety of video training courses for software developers, IT administrators, and creative professionals.
+- [Skillshare](https://skillshare.com) Skillshare is a learning platform with online classes taught by the world's best practitioners.
+Personalized, on-demand learning in design, photography...
 - [Thinkfic](https://www.thinkific.com) - Thinkfic is a powerful all-in-one platform to make it easy to create, market & sell online courses
 - [Teachable](https://teachable.com) - Teachable is an LMS or Learning management system for creating and teaching courses
+- [Udemy](https://udemy.com) Udemy is a platform that allows instructors to build online courses on their preferred topics.
+Using Udemy's course development tools, they can upload videos, PowerPoint presentations, PDFs, audio, ZIP files and live classes to create courses.
 ### Hosted
 ## Finance
 ### Stock Market